Skip to Content

 Low carb baked fish cakes using crab and cod.

-This post may contain affiliate links, and you can read our disclosure information here–
+This post may contain affiliate links.
+As an Amazon Associate, I also earn from qualifying purchases.
+You can read our disclosure information here–

 What Kind of Fish is Best to Use?

-I used crabmeat from cans (must be lump crab meat however) and frozen cod in the recipe below.
+I used crabmeat from cans (must be lump crab meat, however) and frozen cod in the recipe below.

 Ingredients for baked low carb fish cakes